 While much of work to date has been focused on establishing a coordinated system, the Coalition is following through on other recommendations from the Community Assessment, including executing strategies for harm reduction.

 Harm reduction strategies have become prevalent in many communities across the United States and Ohio.
 One strategy receiving broad-based support by experts is a syringe exchange program.
 Syringe exchange programs vary program to program, but in their simplest form they provide new, sterile needles in exchange for used ones.
 And while there is no evidence to support that these types of programs support or promote drug use, there can be resistance to having such a program in a community.

 These cost-effective programs have proven to reduce HIV and Hepatitis C rates in communities and provide clients with access to services such as healthcare and treatment in a safe space.
-Additionally, when used syringes are exchanged for clean ones, it is less likely they will be left as hazards on playground and other public spaces.
-When considering the costs associated with the opioid epidemic on healthcare and treatment and the criminal justice system is $50 million in Lorain County alone, harm reduction programs like syringe exchange make good human and economic sense for everyone in the community.
+Additionally, when used syringes are exchanged for clean ones, it is less likely they will be left as hazards on playgrounds and other public spaces.
+When considering the health care, treatment, and criminal justice costs associated with the opioid epidemic are $50 million in Lorain County alone, harm reduction programs like syringe exchange make good human and economic sense for everyone in the community.

 The benefits of syringe exchange programs can outweigh the risks.
 Following the lead of 16 counties in Ohio, the Coalition is working on introducing the first syringe exchange program in Lorain County as early as fall of 2018.

 "In Lorain County between 2012 and 2016, the number of people infected with Hepatitis C increased by 522% from 99 people to 616 people.
 To protect the public’s health, we are developing solutions to curb this dramatic increase of Hepatitis C in our community"